kcaisley/frida/docs/pcb.md

 - [ ] name testpoints the actual signal net, instead of the testoint number
 - [ ] don't go under the displayport connector
 - [ ] name the jumpers themselves
+- [ ] add ground plane to frida footprint

 ### PCB New Additions

 - [ ] more headers, double for ground
 - [ ] electrical connection for chip back plane (via down)

+change pulldowns to 1k
+pu resistors on backside
+change vdd_dac to vdd_bdaq
+tp for amp is good
+float the pins instead of eathing change pin of rj45 pin 7 to provide ground refernce check part number of drivers

+connect all gnd pads of frida to the footprint, to reduce ground make the differential resistors be equisidstanct front he fhip. don't forget to add lot number